Nebraska Cornhuskers baseball: Sharpe and Sanders stability

 In 1947, following a three-year stoppage for World War II, NU hired Tony Sharpe to lead its baseball program.
-Sharpe quickly turned the Huskers into a conference contender, winning the Big Seven (the Big Six added Colorado in 1947) in 1948 and 1950.
-In both of these seasons Nebraska appeared in the NCAA District Playoffs, the predecessor of the NCAA Super Regionals as they exist today.
+Sharpe quickly turned the Huskers into a conference contender, winning the conference in 1948 and 1950.
+In both of these seasons Nebraska appeared in the NCAA District playoffs, the predecessor of the NCAA Super Regionals as they exist today.
 Bob Cerv became Nebraska's first baseball All-American in 1950; Cerv also played basketball and was the school's first four-year varsity letterwinner in multiple sports.
 Richard Geier threw the first perfect game in Nebraska baseball history on April 20, 1954.
 Geier struck out ten on his way to retiring twenty-seven consecutive batters in a 1–0 Cornhuskers victory over Kansas.

 Despite the early successes, Sharpe's program stagnated and did not win another conference title for the rest of his thirty-one year tenure as head coach.
 He earned his 300th victory at Nebraska on March 28, 1972, a 4–3 victory over Houston in the first game of a doubleheader; Houston head coach Lovette Hill earned his 300th victory in the second game, also 4–3.
 Sharpe retired in 1977 following a 29–13 season that was the program's best in decades.